sprtecnologie/hassguides/twingate_setup.md

-# Deploying On-Premises Connector on Raspberry Pi with Docker
+# Deploying On-Premises Connector on a system with Docker

 🚀 This guide will walk you through the process of deploying an on-premises connector on a Raspberry Pi using Docker.
-The on-premises connector allows secure communication between your Raspberry Pi and remote resources through Twingate.
+The on-premises connector allows secure communication between your system and remote resources through Twingate.

 ## Step 1: Twingate Admin Account Creation